FreeElephants/AltEra/README.md

 # GameCalendar Library

-This Project implements https://github.com/MagicGreenHat/Kingdom/issues/38 , but can be useful in any php application, that need customizable Calendor (not traditional).
+This Project implements https://github.com/MagicGreenHat/Kingdom/issues/38 , but can be useful in any php application, that need customizable Calendar (not traditional).

 ## Features
 - Custom number of named months in year.